Carthage, Watertown & Sackets Harbor Rail Road Depot, Built in 1871, Becomes Marcy-Buck Building

 The locomotive would stop in Watertown via Syracuse on the way back from the World’s Fair in Chicago.
 The 112.5 mph was between Batavia and Buffalo.
 In the photo below, the locomotive is against the backdrop of the First Baptist Church and the Marcy-Buck building to the right.

-If the names Marcy and Buck sounds familiar, but you can’t quite place them, that’s because they’re both names of buildings in downtown Watertown.
-The Buck Building is the three-story red brick building with green awnings that’s at the beginning of the eastern block on Public Square where the First Baptist Church is.
+If the names Marcy and Buck sound familiar but you can’t quite place them, that’s because they’re both names of buildings in downtown Watertown.
+The Buck Building is a three-story red brick building with green awnings that’s at the beginning of the eastern block on Public Square where the First Baptist Church is.
 It’s the building that would have been nearest the Marcy-Buck building if it were standing today.